 These have been and remain uncertain times and with changing market conditions, many business owners will have the same questions.
-Will the business survive?
+How can I secure or make the business grow?
 Are the people in the business up to the job?
 What changes should I be making to the business?
 Does my business need to make redundancies or not?
-Do I need all the employees furloughed to return or not?

-In some sectors such as hospitality; there has been an increased demand and businesses have an urgent need to end furlough leave for staff and to also recruit new staff quickly.
+In some sectors such as hospitality; there has been an increased demand and businesses had an urgent need to recruit new staff quickly.

 It’s not enough to just focus on the corporate aspects; strategic planning and implementation from an employment perspective is critical.